seenons/seenons-be-assignment/README.md

 #### Testability

     - Ensure completeness of the Register Stream Service Spec.
     - Ensure completeness of the Service Providers Availability Spec.

 ### Bonus Points (not require but recommended)

 #### Refactoring

     - Refactor the response model for the customer stream pickup registration.
     - Refactor Customer stream pickup registration use case.
       - Can you find and guard against business invariants?

 #### Opportunities

     - Enhance testing capabilities and re-usability.
     - Implement a Database Provider.
     - Implement caching strategy.
     - Can you apply a better design pattern for the overall registration and data modeling?
     - Can you show us your understanding of Domain Driven Design and Loose Coupling?
+    - Can you spot opportunities for a read-model?
-- Can you spot opportunities for a `read-model`?
+    - Can you spot opportunities for a CQRS?

 ## Disclaimer

+---

     Please note that this assignment is not a direct representation of how Seenons built its software.
     The assignment is meant for all levels of seniority in mind, so the concepts, patterns, domain models and tools have been simplified to ensure fairness.